 How to Implement Android In-App Purchase

 The very first thing worth consideration is the platform you are going to deploy your application on.
 We highly recommend Android due to its continued market penetration.
 The platform is setting to beat competitors and to become top in mobile app market in the years coming.

 The most common way of Android in-app billing implementation is by following the official tutorial for Android developers.
 The process is also thoroughly described on Github.
 You may choose from a wide stock of libraries, with Checkout and KinApp seemingly most discussed.

 But whatever variant you choose, it is important to keep in mind that providing users with a possibility to purchase virtual items in your app is not enough for an effective marketing strategy.
 Your IAP policy should encourage them to spend their money.
 Let’s go on with the investigation how it may be achieved.

-As of March 2017, there were 2.8 million apps in Google Play.
+In 2023, Google Play, the app store for Android devices, commands the market with a staggering 3.718 million applications available for download, surpassing its competitor, the Apple App Store, which offers 1.803 million iPhone apps during the same year.
 With such strong competition, it is important to think thoroughly about the target audience and the ways of its attraction.
 Take advantage of user data in order to personalize and understand your audience, their interests and pains.
-Consider the steps that will lead to a purchase and try to predict customer behavior.
+Consider the steps that will lead to Android in-app purchase and try to predict customer behavior.
 Then think of the items which might be sold and define their conditional value and the type of in-app currency you are going to apply to each item.

 No matter how useful your app is and what method of monetization you apply, you will fail if your app is not unique, easy to find and visually attractive.
 Pay attention to naming, make an informative description, choose catching screenshots.
 Start with a minimum viable product, and track its performance.
 Stfalcon.com has already told its readers how to measure MVP success for mobile apps and how to prepare for the deployment properly.